 Mendoza Argentina Travel Guide

 Plaza Independencia is the city's main square, a bustling heart with a fountain and artisan market.
-It serves as a central meeting point.
+It acts as a central meeting point.
 Parque General San Martín, a vast urban park, has a green sanctuary with a lake and rose garden.

 Consult online cultural guides or tourist information offices for current happenings.